Social service personnel: Compensation

 Social Service Personnel get little pay.
 Second jobs are prohibited until the worker documents their needs and is granted a job permit.
 The salary paid to Social Service Personnel in accounting is basically the same as for those on active duty.
-Only lunch and some transportation are expensable and only on work days.
+Only lunch and some transportation are able to be expensed and only on work days.

 As of 2018, the monthly salary was 300,000-400,000 won complemented by a small lunch fee.
 For reference, the minimum cost of living for one person in 2017 was 991,759 won.

 A double-employment permit system is available for socially disadvantaged workers, although this is similar to compulsory double labour for socially disadvantaged workers.

-The Constitutional Court ruled that active duty soldiers be provided with ritual stocks from the military, and that the military can allow salaries below the minimum wage (2011헌마307).
+The Constitutional Court ruled that active duty soldiers be provided with ritual stocks from the military and that the military can allow salaries below the minimum wage (2011헌마307).

 In April 2017, former Social Service Personnel "Lee da-hoon (21 years old) said, "The current Social Service Personnel's remuneration system is significantly below the minimum cost of living, violating the right to equality, property rights, and human life."
 The Constitutional Court of Korea issued the Constitutional Court of Korea (2017헌마374), and for the first time in the history of the Republic of Korea, the Constitutional Court for the remuneration of Social Service Personnel was referred to the Institutional Psychology.